 | Inkjet printer | Higher per photo | Home and detail work |

-Laser printers produce the best value when printing in bulk.
+Laser printers offer the best value when printing in bulk.
+On average, laser printers cost around 2–5 cents per black-and-white page, while inkjet colour pages can go much higher depending on ink usage.
 Inkjet devices suit low-volume, detail-focused work.

 How Long Do Laser-Printed Photos Last?